snackCake/docs/Appendix/Production-Considerations.md

 be encrypted.
 Also, depending on the PCI scope your implementation is targeted for, you may have to take extra measures to protect user payment information.
 We suggest that all Broadleaf Commerce implementations utilize a payment gateway that offers a complete PCI certified solution and data center.
 In such a case, you will not need to store sensitive user payment information locally, thereby lessening your overall risk.
-Refer to [[Payment-Security-and-PCI-Compliance]] for more information.
+Refer to [[Payment Security and PCI Compliance]] for more information.

 Also, third party security providers also offer services including frequent site security scans that can be used to remotely test your site for common vulnerabilities and risks.
 This is a great extra measure to help harden the security for your